Debuggers-Team/Basket-Stores-MS/README.md

 8- Testing
 We use a unit tasting in our project by test some functions such as the function that responsible to add product to cart.

+9- Send Bill details to the User Email.